-You must speak to your adviser who'll discuss the benefits and risks of taking a Further Advance, as well as the other options available to you.
+1 You must speak to your adviser who'll discuss the benefits and risks of taking a Further Advance, as well as the other options available to you.

-If you'd like to know how much you could take as a Further Advance, you can call our Customer Services team on 03330 048 444, or use our online enquiry form legalandgeneral.com/further-advance-enquiry.
-Your adviser can also make an enquiry for you.
+If you'd like to know how much you could take as a Further Advance, you can call our Customer Services team on 03330 048 444, or your adviser can make an enquiry for you.